makeabilitylab/physcomp/sensors/photoresistors.md

 The SI unit of illuminance is called [lux](https://en.wikipedia.org/wiki/Lux), which is, formally, the "*luminous flux per unit area*".
 In photometry, lux is used as a measure of the intensity of light that hits or passes through a surface as perceived by the human eye.

-As you're likely unfamiliar with lux just as we were, it's useful to contextualize lux with some examples (from [Wikipedia](https://en.wikipedia.org/wiki/Lux)).
+If you're unfamiliar with lux (as we once were), it's useful to provide some examples (from [Wikipedia](https://en.wikipedia.org/wiki/Lux)).

 | Illuminance (lux) | Example |
 | ----------------: | ------- |